viti95/FastDoom/README.txt

              possible to see random crashes due to low RAM) Video card: Any ISA 8-bit Hercules, CGA, EGA or VGA video card.
 For cool graphics a fast VGA video card is recommended.
-Also MDA, Plantronics Colorplus and Sigma Color 400 cards are supported
+Also MDA, Plantronics Colorplus, Sigma Color 400 and Hercules InColor cards are supported
  Controls:   Keyboard (mouse recommended)

  Supported IWADs